The Turkey Bow

 Once I’ve got a short axle rig set at a modest draw weight with a high let-off, the next thing I focus on is making it quiet.
 Quiet to draw the arrow back to full draw and quiet to shoot.
 Cover the arrow rest, sight window and rest area with soft camo moleskin.
 Any where you might bump your arrow cover it with fuzzy stuff.
 Sound dampening devices added to the string, bow limbs, cable guard and a quality stabilizer further silence your rig.
 More than once I’ve managed a second shot at a turkey.
 I think a quiet rig allowed me to get that bonus opportunity.

 Turkeys ain’t easy.
-If your obsessed with the spit and drum of close-range gobblers like me, pick your tackle carefully.
+If, like me, you’re obsessed with the spit and drum of close-range gobblers, pick your tackle carefully.
 Invest in one or more top-quality blinds.
 Next, choose a bow that’s comfortable to shoot and easy to maneuver inside a blind.
 Keep shots close and you’ll be victorious in the war between man and bird.